 Eliminating the activities that don’t generate value for your customer is a primary task of the Lean methodology.
 There are 7 standard wastes of Lean that obstruct continuous improvement.
 Getting rid of them completely is nearly impossible, but minimizing their negative effects can help you in your quest towards continuous improvement.

 It gained serious popularity in the software development industry as it is a daily ritual for teams that practice Scrum (known as Scrum meeting).
-Unlike your standard team meetings, the daily stand up has a few distinguishable features that make it perfect for teams that seek continuous improvement.
+Unlike your standard team meetings, the daily stand up has a few distinguishable features that encourage teams to improve constantly.
+Here is why it can be called a continuous improvement meeting.

 First of all, it is called a stand up because it is held on foot.
 During the meeting, every member of your team must present answers to three simple questions: